UniOfGreenwich/ELEE1149_Lectures/content/SoftwareProcessModels/SoftwareProcessModels.md

 ## Plan-driven and Agile Processes
 Therefore:-

-- **Plan-drive** is for safety-critical systems, a very structured development process is required where detailed records are maintained
+- **Plan-driven** is for safety-critical systems, a very structured development process is required where detailed records are maintained

 - **Agile Processes** is for business systems, with rapidly changing requirements, and more flexible, agile process is likely to be better